Fariborz Lachini: Career

 He started his career in Iran writing music for children, creating "Avaz Faslha va Rangha" at the age of 18 which caught the attention of the royal family of the time.
 The title of national Iranian TV's children programming for more than two decades was one of his earlier works.
 Before Iran's Islamic Revolution, he also created music for some of Iran's pop icons.

 After the Islamic Revolution he moved to Europe to study Musicology in the Universite de Paris – Sorbonne.
 It was then that his music became influenced by European styles.
-He returned home and created one of the best-loved contemporary solo piano albums of all in Iran with a unique style, a combination of Persian and European Romantic styles called "Paeez Talaee", also known as Golden Autumn, which has been the number-one seller for years in Iran and has attracted fans from all around the world.
+He returned home and created one of the most popular contemporary solo piano albums in Iran with a combination of Persian and European Romantic styles called "Paeez Talaee", also known as Golden Autumn, which has been the number-one seller for years in Iran and has attracted fans from all around the world.

 He started composing for motion pictures using the skills and techniques acquired in Europe and soon earned himself recognition as a pioneer of computer technology in music in Cinema of Iran.
 Since 1988, he has scored for more than a hundred feature films, some of which have been showcased internationally in North America, Europe, and Asia.